paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-031-general.md

 <a id="section-3162"></a>
 ## § 3162.
 Waiver for individuals who perform volunteer services
 **(a) Criteria for Receiving Waiver.—** The requirement that certain laborers and mechanics be paid in accordance with the wage-setting provisions of subchapter IV of this chapter as set forth in the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450&num=0&edition=prelim) et seq.), the Indian Health Care Improvement Act ([25 U.S.C.
+450](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450&num=0&edition=prelim) et seq.),11 See References in Text note below. the Indian Health Care Improvement Act ([25 U.S.C.
 1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1601&num=0&edition=prelim) et seq.), and the Housing and Community Development Act of 1974 ([42 U.S.C.
 5301](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim) et seq.) does not apply to an individual—

 (1) who volunteers to perform a service directly to a state or local government, a public agency, or a public or private nonprofit recipient of federal assistance—